UMD: A Globally Connected University

 *There are four need-based $1,000 scholarships available for this program.
 Please contact Dr. Tom Hilde for additional information once you have completed your program application.

 You must be in good academic and judicial standing and you must not have any registration blocks to participate in this program.
 The minimum GPA for this program is listed above.

-UMD and non-UMD seniors and graduate students are eligible to apply.
+UMD and non-UMD juniors, seniors and graduate students are eligible to apply.
 Students should have a general interest in international development, environmental issues, social policy, anthropology, political theory and ethics, and/or international security policy.
 Particularly welcome are interests in social-ecological systems, rice agriculture and irrigation societies, marine resource management and coral reefs, indigenous peoples' rights, climate change adaptation, REDD+ and other forest management systems, local-national-international governance, wildlife and habitat conservation, sustainable development and local livelihoods.